sevillecarlos/sevillecarlos/README.md

 ## Carlos Alberto Sevilla Fernandez - Full Stack Developer
 ### Hi there 👋

-My name is Juan.
+My name is Carlos Sevilla.
 Front-end and Back-end web developer experienced in JavaScript, React and Ruby on Rails, improving constantly.
 Available for hire.

-### 💪 Current Goals:

-- :earth_africa: Work on project that takes me around the world
-- 📘 Learn and keep growing
-- ✌️ Collaborate with the best ones
 ### 📫 How to reach me:

 email: sevillecarlos@gmail.com